grows in the salty coastal beach sand

 - Habitat

 - Sandy beaches, salt marshes, coastal cliffs and estuarine margins.
 Prefers saline or brackish soils with full sun.
-Tolerates salt spray and occasional inundation by seawater.
+Tolerates salt spray and occasional inundation.

 - Range

-- Coastal areas of the North and South Islands.
+- Coastal areas of North and South Islands.
 Most common on sandy beaches, salt marshes and coastal cliffs.
-Also found in Australia and the South Pacific.
+Also found in Australia and South Pacific.

 - Endemism